diagrams/diagrams-doc/doc/vector.rst

 * You can translate things by a vector using `translate` or `moveOriginBy`.

+* As explained in the next section, you can add a vector to a point to yield another point.

 Points
 ======

 A *point* is a location in space.
-In ``diagrams``, points are based on the `linear`:pkg: package, and in the case of 2D are represented by the type alias `P2 = Point V2`.
+In ``diagrams``, points are based on the `Point` wrapper from the `linear`:pkg: package, and in the case of 2D are represented by the type alias `P2 = Point V2`.
 In 2D, points are usually thought of as a pair of `x`:math: and `y`:math: coordinates (though other coordinate systems could be used as well, *e.g.* polar coordinates).

 Points and vectors are closely related, and are sometimes conflated since both can be concretely represented by tuples of coordinates.
 However, they are distinct concepts which support different sets of operations.
-For example, points are affected by translation whereas vectors are not and so on.
+For example, points are affected by translation whereas vectors are not; two vectors can be added but two points cannot; and so on.
 Hence, they are represented by distinct types in ``diagrams``.

 Constructing points
 -------------------